An elementary approach to rigorous approximation of invariant measures: Implementing the algorithm

 \section{Implementing the algorithm}

-In this section we explain the details in the implementation of our algorithm in the piecewise expanding case and some related numerical issue.
+In this section we explain the details in the implementation of our algorithm and some related numerical issue.
 The main points are the computation of a rigorous approximation of the related Markov chain \ and a fast method to approximate rigorously its steady state.
 We include some implementation and numerical supplementary remarks, which can be skipped at a first reading.